boston-dynamics/spot-cpp-sdk/docs/cpp/quickstart.md

 NOTE: The following examples assume username "user" and password "password."

+After creating the login credentials, store them in environment variables `BOSDYN_CLIENT_USERNAME` and `BOSDYN_CLIENT_PASSWORD`.
+You can also pass the credentials to the SDK example applications using the command-line arguments `--username` and `--password`.

 ### Ping Spot

 1. Power on Spot by holding the power button down until the fans start.
 Wait for the fans to turn off (10-20 seconds).